 - Site structure is not written in stone.
 You can relocate any folder, moving it to a new location in the folder hierarchy, either to another folder or another project.
-Note that you cannot convert a project in a folder or a folder into a project using the drag-and-drop functionality; but you can use export and re-import to promote a folder into a project or demote a project into a folder.
+Note that you cannot convert a project into a folder or a folder into a project using the drag-and-drop functionality, but you can use export and re-import to promote a folder into a project or demote a project into a folder.

 - LabKey Server lets you create subfolders of arbitrary depth and complexity.
-But deep folder hierarchies tend to be harder to understand and maintain than shallow ones.
+Hoever, deep folder hierarchies tend to be harder to understand and maintain than shallow ones.
 One or two levels of folders below the project is sufficient for most applications.

 - As a general rule, you should structure permissions around groups, not individual users.
 This helps ensure that you have consistent and clear security policies.
-Granting roles (= access levels) to individual users one at a time, makes it difficult to get a general picture of which sorts of users have which sorts of access, and makes it difficult to implement larger scale changes to your security policies.
+Granting roles (= access levels) to individual users one at a time makes it difficult to get a general picture of which sorts of users have which sorts of access, and makes it difficult to implement larger scale changes to your security policies.
 Before going live, design and test security configurations by impersonating groups, instead of individual users.
 Impersonation lets you see LabKey Server through the eyes of different groups, giving you a preview of your security configurations.
-See the security tutorial for details on impersonation.
+See the security tutorial for details.